The Board of Management (BOM) for 2018 is:

 Fred has been involved in several voluntary organisations over the years, including as President of the Patrons and Friends of the West Australian Symphony Orchestra (2009- 2011).
 Fred and Margaret are also members of the Margaret River Historical Society and of an excellent ‘mixed’ book club.
 Fred takes an avid interest in Australian history and has published narrative histories of his own and his Margaret’s families.

-Fred and Margaret lived in Adelaide for 17 years and in Sydney for 11, where he was a corporate executive in Australia’s ‘National Rail Corporation’.
+Fred and Margaret lived in Adelaide for 17 years and in Sydney for 11, where he was a management consultant and corporate executive in the national railway industry.
 In 2003 he returned to Perth to be Professor of Transport Studies at Murdoch and Curtin Universities.

 Rob Rumball – Vice-President Arts Margaret River

 Rob was elected to the Board of Management in 2014, after having given valuable assistance and advice to the former Committee of Management through its transition to new Board and management arrangements during 2013.
-He is also a member of the Arts Hub Committee.
 He and his wife Sue moved permanently from Bunbury to Margaret River in 2011.

 While living in Bunbury Rob was active in the City’s community development, as a member of fundraising committee to build the Bunbury Regional Entertainment Centre (BREC), volunteer front of house manager in BREC, member of its Board of Management and its Chairman for eight years.
 He was also involved in bringing Dragon Boat Racing to Bunbury and was a committee member of Bunbury Aqua Spectacular.